exakat/exakat-docs/Reference/Cobblers/Classes/RemoveVisibility.rst

 +++++++++++++++++
 Removes the visibility on constants, properties and methods.

-For properties, the visibility is reset to public.
+For properties, the visibility is set to public.

 .. _remove-visibility-before: